 aapi-blog

-Congress established AAPI Heritage Month in May to recognize the arrival of the first Japanese immigrants to the United States on May 7, 1843 and the completion of the transcontinental railroad on May 10, 1869.
+Congress established AAPI Heritage Month in May to recognize the arrival of the first Japanese immigrants to the United States on May 7, 1843, and the transcontinental railroad’s completion on May 10, 1869.
 The majority of workers who laid the tracks for our nation’s railroad were Chinese Immigrants.

-This May, there are many different things we can do to celebrate AAPI heritage.
+We can do many different things this May to celebrate AAPI heritage.
 As one of the fastest-growing demographics in America, there is a breadth of information to learn about AAPI culture.

 • Read about different community histories, folklore, and traditions.